 Students may elect to complete an additional honor thesis project (no later than the beginning of the senior year), including a comprehensive oral examination (scheduled early in the final semester) in the major area.
 The student may register for no more than three credit hours of ECON 499, Honors Thesis, which will be counted as elective credit in the major.
 To graduate with department honors the student must satisfactorily complete all major requirements in effect at the time of admission to the department honors program and have a grade point average of 3.3 or higher for all college work and a GPA of 3.5 or higher for work completed in the major.

 How do I apply for an economics major?

 To be admitted as a major in economics, a student must satisfy the all-university requirements and complete ECON 205 and 206 with a grade of "C" or better in each course.
 The prospective major should complete ECON 405 and 406 early in her/his major program.
 The department requires either MATH 112, 115 or 211.
 The department recommends students intending to do graduate work in economics take MATH 221 and 222 and consider MATH 312 and 321.

 You may contact one of our major advisors to apply:

 How do I complete an economics degree within four years?

 Please view our Degree Maps, which indicate how to complete our major within four full-time years.

-Information about our undergraduate courses can be found in our Undergraduate Catalog.
+Information about our undergraduate courses can be found in our University Catalog.